 5 Network Tricks To Save Hours Of Time

-Laptops are often lost or stolen.
-If it happens, your traditional password protection might fail to prevent an armed thief from getting access to your personal information.
-Full Disk Encryption (FDE) is, however provides an additional security layer by protecting not only specific files or folders but also the entire content of your PC, including the operating system.
+Laptops are frequently lost or stolen, posing a risk to personal information security.
+Traditional password protection may not suffice in preventing access by a determined thief.
+Full Disk Encryption (FDE) adds an extra layer of security by safeguarding not only specific files or folders but the entire content of your PC, including the operating system.

 3. Update Your Operating System to 64-bit